 People who recently had tax experience or work as a tax accountant should have a pretty easy time with this exam.
-While a bunch of different topics are tested, tax related questions make up 60% of the REG exam.
-Also, some people just have an easier time understanding a learning laws than others.
-There really isn’t that much complicated business law topics on this exam, but if you did well in your BLAW classes in college, you will probably do well on this as well.
+While a bunch of different topics are tested, tax-related questions make up 60% of the REG exam.
+Also, some people just have an easier time understanding learning laws than others.
+There really isn’t that much in terms of complicated business law topics on this exam, but if you did well in your BLAW classes in college, you will probably do well on this as well.

 Also, people who are really good at memorizing facts will do well on REG.
 Most of the tax questions require you to memorize tables and numbers.
 How much is a standard deduction?
 How many years can losses be carried back?
 Things like that.
 Prepare to memorize!

 Who is the REG CPA Exam Hardest For?